oasis-tcs/openc2-tc-ops/New-Member-Info.md

 * We conduct TC and SC meetings using [Lucid Meetings](https://www.lucidmeetings.com).
 As the OASIS Kavi system is the system of record for TC activities, you'll receive two invitations for any meeting _series_: one from Kavi, one from Lucid.
-  * Our monthly TC meetings have a daytime (US 11:00am Eastern) and evening (US 9:00pm Eastern) session on the third Wednesday of each month.
+  * Our monthly TC meetings have a daytime (US 11:00 AM Eastern) and evening (US 9:00 PM Eastern) session on the third Wednesday of each month.
 Attendance at either session (which you should record in Kavi) constitutes attendance for that month's meeting.
   * If you opt to join any SCs you will then receive invitations for those